 - No need to warm up the engine

-Using water as coolant.
+Using Water as Coolant.
 Cons:

 - Unlike coolant, water doesn’t provide any protection against corrosion, More than that, water is corrosive to metals